Investigating Energy Bounds of Analog Compute-in-Memory with Local Normalization: Background

 \subsubsection{Digital CIM}

-The digital CIM shown in Fig.~\ref{fig:conv} (a) operates by accumulating partial products within an adder tree integrated within the SRAM array \cite{tsmccim22nm, flexdcim}.
+The digital CIM shown in Fig.~\ref{fig:conv} (a) operates by accumulating partial products within an adder tree integrated into the SRAM array \cite{tsmccim22nm, flexdcim}.
 Distinct from standard memory access, wordlines are repurposed to function as single-bit activation inputs.
-These inputs trigger bit-wise multiplication with the stored weight data, generating partial products that enter the adder tree to be collapsed into a single dot-product result.
+These inputs trigger bit-wise multiplication with the stored weight data, generating partial products that enter the adder tree and are collapsed into a single dot product result.
 The array operates in a bit-serial fashion, cycling through activation bits to shift and accumulate the partial outputs.
-This architecture minimizes data movement by resolving partial products of activations and weights directly within the memory cells, and immediately collapsing outputs in $\log_2n$ stages into a single accumulated dot-product.
+This architecture minimizes data movement by resolving partial products of activations and weights directly within the memory cells, and immediately collapsing outputs in $\log_2n$ stages into a single accumulated dot product.
 The digital CIM's energy efficiency is constrained by the dynamic switching of concurrent bitline readouts, the digital adder tree, and the accumulators.
 The digital INT-CIM's energy consumption scales quadratically with precision, as higher precision weights necessitate a proportional increase in accumulation logic, and higher precision activation inputs necessitate a proportional increase in bit-serial cycles, thus the compute energy mirrors the scaling of a conventional digital multiplier.